 - Place sticky traps in areas where you suspect the cockroaches are living, like under a sink, behind the refrigerator or stove, or in the back of a kitchen cabinet - Place the traps against the wall because roaches like to stay along the edges of floors. - Check on the traps during the next week or two and dispose of them when they have collected a large amount of roaches.

-You can ask the participants about some of the old remedies their parents or grandparents once used to get rid of pests and how those practices differ from the new methods now used.
-Using the participants' response, you can offer safer, less toxic or alternative methods for controlling pests.
+Discuss some of the old remedies your parents or grandparents once used to get rid of pests and how those practices differ from the new methods now used.
+Learn about safer, less toxic or alternative methods for controlling pests.